nirvairu/scripts/README.md

   manpages in the respective formats

   - [`clipshot`](./clipshot)
-    A tool for capturing screenshots for sway/other wayland compositors, it has options to either the captured image to a file and to either capture a rectangular region or the whole screen
+  A tool for capturing screenshots for sway/other wayland compositors, it can either save the captured image to a file and to either capture a rectangular region or the whole screen